Our Work

 Simmons

-700 Simmons is an 11-unit community land trust property in East Los Angeles and the first property acquired in May 2021 through the Los Angeles County Community Land Trust Partnership Program, in partnership with Little Tokyo Service Center, with which it is currently co-stewarded.
+700 Simmons is an 11-unit community land trust property in East Los Angeles acquired through the Los Angeles County Community Land Trust Partnership Program, in partnership with Little Tokyo Service Center, with which it is currently co-stewarded.
 Created as an innovative strategy to take housing off the speculative market and return it to community stewardship, this project reflects our commitment to long-term neighborhood stability.
+700 Simmons serves as a powerful example of how community land trusts can preserve affordable housing, prevent displacement, and keep families rooted in their neighborhood.
+The project was made possible through grants from the Los Angeles County CLT Pilot Program, NeighborWorks, Wells Fargo; and a loan from the Nonprofit Finance Fund.

 Linda Vista